wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 ## Integrating Imported REST Services

-When you have successfully imported the entities, you can grad and drop data widgets to perform CRUD operations, or create a service variable and integrate it with data widgets to perfom a single operation at a time.
+When you successfully import the REST services, you can drag-and-drop data widgets to perform CRUD operations.
+Or, create a service variable, and integrate it with widgets to perform a single operation at once.

 ### Supported Widgets